logicommerce/SDK-Plugins/docs/APIReference/Resources/Logger.md

 # Logger

-## Descripción
+## Description

-Permite escribir logs en el sistema.

-Los logs se almacenarán con el prefijo del nombre del plugin (nombre del módulo).
+Allows writing logs to the system.

+The logs will be stored with the prefix of the plugin name (module name).

-## Métodos
+## Methods

+- **void** debug(String... args) Logs will only be generated if the debug mode is enabled.
 - **void** info(String... args)
 - **void** warning(String... args)
 - **void** severe(String... args)